Using big data platforms for data management, access and analytics

 The complexity became no less challenging as a third big 'V' became a more familiar part of the equation.
 That's velocity, in the form of fast arriving data that companies want to act on quickly.
 Velocity is the driver behind the wide interest in a big data pipeline and a move from batch-only to real-time processing and operational data analytics.

 As in the past, much of the history of computing over the last 10 years has been about dealing imaginatively with complexity.
-Within the developer community, containers, Docker and microservices have arisen to provide loosely coupled and lightweight service-oriented architecture for such a purpose.
+Within the developer community, containers, the Docker platform and microservices have arisen to provide loosely coupled and lightweight service-oriented architecture for such a purpose.
 Some of those efforts are now being addressed more on the data side of development, meaning Hadoop-style programming may be in for a bit of a shakeup, maybe even on a greater scale than was encountered when Hadoop 2 opened the doors to a wider set of distributed Hadoop add-ons.